The Damnwells

-Band History
+Band history

 The Damnwells first album, Bastards of the Beat, was recorded in a Manhattan Mini-Storage space and in lead singer and songwriter Alex Dezen's bedroom.
 It was initially picked up for release by Sixthman Records (now Brash Records), but soon caught the attention of former Sony Music A&R representative Ben Goldman, who signed the band and released the album on Epic Records (Sony/BMG) in April 2003.
 The Damnwells' second full-length album, Air Stereo, was recorded at Brooklyn Recording studios in Brooklyn, NY for Epic Records, but was licensed to Zoe/Rounder Records after the band was let go from their recording contract with Epic Records in January 2006.
 Air Stereo was released in stores nationwide on August 15, 2006.

 The 2008 motion picture Chaos Theory featured five Damnwells songs on its soundtrack.
-The Damnwells came into media spotlight in 2007, when Chaos Theory lead actor Ryan Reynolds and actress Scarlett Johansson were first seen as a couple at a Damnwells concert in Hollywood.
+The Damnwells came into media spotlight in 2007, when the film's lead actor Ryan Reynolds and actress Scarlett Johansson were first seen as a couple at a Damnwells concert in Hollywood.

-The Damnwells have shared the stage with many bands over the years, such as The Dixie Chicks, Cheap Trick, The Fray, Bob Dylan, The Twilight Singers, and Old 97s.
+Across extensive touring in the mid-2000s The Damnwells shared the stage with acts such as The Chicks, Cheap Trick, The Fray, Bob Dylan, The Twilight Singers, and Old 97s.
 They appeared at major music festivals such as South by Southwest, and play with some regularly at music venues around the country.

 On April 4, 2008, Alex Dezen announced through the band's website that the band would most likely not appear in its original formation anymore.
 "The Damnwells has always been about my songs with extremely talented musicians and producers collaborating," Dezen wrote.
 "The personnel has changed, but the essence [...] remains the same."
 In December 2013, the band announced that Drummer Steven Terry and Guitarist David Chernis had rejoined the band to record the band's 5th LP.
 Over the years, the band collective has included artists like Julian Velard, Jay Barclay (member of Augustana (band) and Ben Kweller's band), Mark Stepro (member of Butch Walker's band), and the members of Harper Blynn.